andreagiavatto/ioq3-1/opengl2-readme.md

                                      1 - Do.
                                      2 - Sunrise, sunset.

+*  `r_forceSunMapLightScale`        - Cheat.
+Scale map brightness by this factor when r_forceSun 1.
+                                     1.0 - Default

 *  `r_forceSunLightScale`           - Cheat.
 Scale sun brightness by this factor when r_forceSun 1.
                                      1.0 - Default